Jonathan Green (speculative fiction writer)

 Jonathan Green is a freelance writer.
 He has written for various science fiction and fantasy franchises, including Doctor Who, Fighting Fantasy, Sonic the Hedgehog, and Games Workshop's Warhammer and Warhammer 40,000 game universes.

 Biography

 Before becoming a full-time writer, Green was a teacher and deputy headmaster of a school in London.

-Green wrote seven Fighting Fantasy gamebooks, and a history of the franchise.
-Green has written four novels for the Games Workshop Black Library label: Necromancer, Magestorm, The Dead and the Damned, and Iron Hands.
-He co-authored several Sonic the Hedgehog gamebooks for Puffin Books with Marc Gascoigne.
+Green wrote seven Fighting Fantasy gamebooks, co-wrote Steve Jackson's 40th anniversary title Secrets of Salamonis, and a history of the franchise.
+Green has written six novels for the Games Workshop Black Library label: Necromancer, Magestorm, The Dead and the Damned, Crusade for Armageddon, Conquest of Armageddon, and Iron Hands.
+He co-authored two Sonic the Hedgehog gamebooks for Puffin Books with Marc Gascoigne.

-Green wrote the first book in the Pax Britannia science fiction steampunk series Unnatural History published by Abaddon Books, which features a Victorian James Bond-style dandy adventurer called Ulysses Quicksilver.
+Green created the Pax Britannia science fiction steampunk series published by Abaddon Books, and wrote eight titles for the setting featuring a Victorian James Bond-style dandy adventurer called Ulysses Quicksilver.